Al-Ghaith0/MIC-Amplifier/README.md

-# Schematics
+# MIC-Amplifier
-circuit schematics for the design
+Amplifier i designed for educational purposes
 I used Altium for design and simulation two amplification stages (differential cascode + CE + buffering) all with active loads and mirrors open loop amplifier